 This kind of control is often referred to as spend compliance.
 Reining in rogue spending supports both better compliance and continuous improvement.
 For example, spend compliance can also touch on purchases that need to be brought into the procurement workflow, or new materials, goods, or services added to your company’s supply chain and in need of integration with your compliance controls as you pursue emerging markets.

 Supplier compliance can be applied in two ways; used internally, it can refer to the policy of using only preferred suppliers as part of spend compliance initiatives for your company.
 On the other side of the coin, it refers to how you track and evaluate vendor performance and compliance with your own policies and contract terms (a.k.a. contract compliance), as well as the legal requirements established by government agencies.

-While a procurement software solution can certainly improve compliance across the board for your organisation and supply chain, it’s also an effective tool for evaluating your procurement function itself.
+While a procurement software solution can certainly improve compliance across the board for your organization and supply chain, it’s also an effective tool for evaluating your procurement function itself.

 What percentage of total spend is devoted to procurement?
 How much of your spend is through compliant, managed contracts?
-Can those numbers be further optimised through strategic initiatives and supplier partnerships?
+Can those numbers be further optimized through strategic initiatives and supplier partnerships?

-How well does procurement obtain buy-in for cost reduction, process improvement, and compliance initiatives across your organisation as a whole?
+How well does procurement obtain buy-in for cost reduction, process improvement, and compliance initiatives across your organization as a whole?